-As of 31 December 2021, in consolidated and company financial statements, the Group and the Company has the total current liabilities exceeding total current assets by Baht 78 million and Baht 23 million.
+As of 31 December 2022, in the consolidated financial statement, the Group has the total current liabilities exceeding total current assets by Baht 13 million.
 These resulted in doubt on the entity's ability to continue as a going concern.
-The Group has long-term borrowings in a total amount of Baht 43 million.
-The Group received waiver letter from bank dated 23 December 2021 regarding a relieve an enforcement of debts covenants to maintain debts service coverage ratio.
-The Group has mortgaged the land together with construction and part of machines with net book value higher than long-term borrowing balance as collaterals.
 To ensure a proper basis of going concern, management has prepared a cash flow forecast and assured that the estimation can be achieved by increase the capacity to buy palm fruit due to the increase in palm plantation in Chumphon province and reach the farmer as much as possible, resulting more palm fruits.
 In addition, there is a policy to reduce costs both production and management continuously.
 It also has a policy to develop and improve production continuously so that every step of production is effective to the maximum effectiveness.
 Furthermore, the Group has enough borrowing facilities.
 Accordingly, the Group could continue its operations as a going concern, and to fulfil all its financial obligations now and in the future.
 The undertaking was provided for a minimum period of twelve months from the financial statement date and there after.